DutchProg/Roostermakers/README.md

 In the beginning, small changes made massive changes to the number of minus points, with one change being able to negate numbers in the double digits.
 However, as this continued, and the timetable became more optimised, the changes became harder to find, and they would also offer smaller and smaller changes.
 Till at about ***INSERT NEW SCORE***, where even after more than almost 1000 active switches the algorithm was unable to find an improvement for the number of minus points.

+***REPLACE IMAGE WITH NEW ALGORITHM RESULTS***
 <img src="images/hillclimber_results.jpeg " width="500">
-REPLACE IMAGE WITH NEW ALGORITHM RESULTS

 To further improve the algorithm, since swapping activities with empty slots offers no more improvements, it would make sense to take it one step at a time to not make it too complicated.
 The next logical step would be to begin swapping the activities with other activities, and to compare the minus points based on these changes in a similar way.
 Further we can also look at doing the same with students, by then taking into account which specific group they are being placed in, and then moving them between the different activity groups, or maybe event creating another one if it acts as an improvement.

-- theorertical optimum??
-    - is it possible?
-    - minimum value - can safely assume that a value of 0 is not possible

-What is the theoretical
+#### Theoretical Optimum

+Considering all the academic papers surrounding this topic concerning the difficulty of finding a solution for this problem, we can safely assume the theoretical optimimum, which in this case is a minimum, has to a value above 0.
+In general due to the individual nature of this problem and the

 ### Results
 - - -